Korny0301/MiniVario-Arduino/README.md

 ### Bluetooth module

-My bluetooth module is an HC-05 assembled on another PCB for easy installation due to 'normal' pin sizing, no SMD assembling required.
+My bluetooth module is an HM-10 assembled on another PCB for easy installation due to 'normal' pin sizing, no SMD assembling required.
 Depending on the used bluetooth module you might need to reduce the voltage on the input pins of the bluetooth module.
-For use with my HC-05 (or HC-06) bluetooth module in combination with 5V transmission lines, I must decrease the voltage on the bluetooth RX line since it just supports 3.3V corresponding to print on PCB.
+For use with HM-10, HC-05 or HC-06 bluetooth module in combination with 5V transmission lines, I must decrease the voltage on the bluetooth RX line since it just supports 3.3V corresponding to print on PCB.

 To reduce the voltage of RX (Arduino TX) from 5V to 3.3V you can use a voltage divider through two resistors: